Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

   </tr>
   <tr>
     <td><code>attached</code></td>
     <td>Called after the element is attached to the document.
+Can be called multiple
+        times during the lifetime of an element.
+The first `attached`  callback is guaranteed not to fire until after `ready`.
       <p>Uses include accessing computed style information, and adding
         document-level event listeners.
 (If you use declarative event handling, such as <a href="events.html#annotated-listeners">annotated